ibm-cloud-docs/EventStreams/eventstreams085.md

 </table>

-For information about the deprecated Classic plan, see [Classic plan](/docs/services/EventStreams?topic=eventstreams-plan_choose_classic#plan_choose_classic).
+For information about the Classic plan, see
+[Classic plan](/docs/services/EventStreams?topic=eventstreams-plan_choose_classic#plan_choose_classic).